basti242/homeassistant_lg_therma_v_modbus/README.md

 ## Description <a name="description"></a>
 This package is for connecting and controlling an LG Therma V heat pump with Homeassistant via modbus.
+This manual is tested with:
+- LG Therma V ...

 ## Basics  <a name="basics"></a>
 The LG Heatpump is only availiable to communicate via RS485/Modbus TCP .
 The best way to connect them with Homeassistant is a Modbus TCP Gateway.